acsone/odoo-ci-image/README.rst

 This Odoo image has the following characteristics:

 - Based on Ubuntu 18.04.
-- Minimal dependencies to run ACSONE Odoo CI jobs (i.e. git, python2/3.5/3.6/3.7, pip, postgresql client, lessc, wkhtmltopdf, unbuffer, git-autoshare, openssh-client).
+- Minimal dependencies to run ACSONE Odoo CI jobs

+  - git
+  - git-autoshare
+  - openssh-client
+  - rsync
+  - python2/3.5/3.6/3.7
+  - postgresql client
+  - lessc
+  - wkhtmltopdf
+  - unbuffer
+  - gettext: useful to manipulate .po files
+  - graphviz, poppler-utils, antiword: used by some Odoo versions
+  - libreoffice-writer, libreoffice-calc: for py3o

 - Disable ssh host key checking
 - Odoo 8, 9, 10, 11, 12 are supported.
 - Odoo is *not* preinstalled.